Indians beat Tigers for 20th straight time, Reyes hits 2 HRs

 Miguel Cabrera had a pair of game-tying singles, driving in three runs to move up to 22nd on the all-time list at 1,705.
 The 37-year-old Detroit star was in a 1-for-19 skid until his consecutive pair of singles.

-Both starters allowed three runs over 2 2/3 innings, with Detroit’s Michael Fulmer surrendering two home runs, falling behind 3-0 in the third.
+Both starters allowed three runs over 2 2/3 innings, with Fulmer surrendering two home runs, falling behind 3-0 in the third.

 After Cabrera’s single tied it 3 in the bottom half, Jeimer Candelario hit a ball into the right-field corner that was trapped between the wall’s padding and the ground.
 He advanced to third and Cabrera scored from first.